mebaysan/mebaysan/README.md

 I describe myself as a lifelong learner.
 Therefore, I don't scare to join new challenges and try myself on new technologies and different project scales.
 Generally, I work on data-related projects.
 I help businesses to improve their Business Intelligence and Software Infrastructures such as CI & CD pipelines, Cloud environments and Data pipelines.
 I love and use open source tools to solve problems.
 I am not stubborn with any technologies.
 I use them to solve problems.
 I can work with all kinds of tools because I try to find the best tool for the kind of problem that I am trying to solve.

-I am basically related to Software Architecting, DevOps, Security, Data Analytics, Data Ethics and Artificial Intelligence topics.
+I am basically related to Software Architecting, DevOps, Security, Data Analytics, Data Ethics and Artificial Intelligence.
 I am always eager to challenges that hards me.

 [![](https://img.shields.io/badge/youtube-%23FF0000.svg?&style=for-the-badge&logo=youtube&logoColor=white")](https://www.youtube.com/c/BaysanSoft)